Glenn-Moss/wglock.github.io/_pages/about.md

 A website for everyone
 ======
 The website has an emphasis on accessibility and all clickable headers are described by windows narration program.
-In addition, the color palate is friendly to a color-blind users.
+Also, each portfolio image has an alternate text description that is concise and engaging.
+Furthermore, the color palate is friendly to a color-blind users.

 Notes:
 ======